Welcome ! It is a great pleasure for us to have you at the Louvain School of Management, the Business faculty of the UCLouvain for a one-year stay.

-The academic year at LSM is composed of two terms and each term is splitted in two parts (Part 1 & Part 2) :
+The academic year at LSM is composed of two terms and each term is split in two parts (Part 1 & Part 2) :

-- Part 1 : the 8 first weeks of the term (incl. the mandatory integration week starting on September 18th and the assessment week at the end of the Part 1)
+- Part 1 : the first 8 weeks of the term (incl. the mandatory Discovery week starting on September 14th and the assessment week at the end of the Part 1)

-- Part 2 : the 8 last weeks of the term (incl.
-2 weeks of Spring Break from 2nd to 13th of April)
+- Part 2 : the last 8 weeks of the term (incl.
+2 weeks of Spring Break from 5th to 17th of June incl. (subject to change))

 Please note that the following explanations do not take the requirements of your home university into account.
 We strongly invite you to check their minimum requirements in order to get their degree.

-In order to get your LSM master degree, you must earn at least 120 credits including :
+In order to get your LSM Master's degree, you must earn at least 120 credits including :

-Languages of instruction : English (mostly) and French.
-For non-French speaking students, the entire programme will be in English.
+Languages of instruction : English (and French).
+For non-French speaking students, the entire programme is accessible in English.

 LSM Pedagogical system: The teaching system at LSM includes a large amount of group works.
-The group works generally have an impact on your final grade but normally you have a final exam in addition.
+The group works generally have an impact on your final grade but usually you have an additional final exam.
 While planning your courses consider that group works take quite a lot of time.
 Sometimes it is mentioned in the course description if there will be a group work.
 Please note that the groups are formed the first week of each semester!

-Lecture notes : You can find your lecture notes either on the UCL intranet (through Moodle) and/or in the DUC (Grand’rue)
+Lecture notes : You can find your lecture notes either on the UCLouvain intranet (through Moodle) and/or in the DUC (Grand’rue)

 The DUC is a place where you can find handouts for most of the courses.
 Normally you are told during the 1st lecture, whether or not there is a “Syllabus” (a syllabus is a hand out) or other materials for the class and where to find them.

-Moodle : Moodle is an online platform used by professors to organise courses, to communicate information, to share documents,… and used by students to form groups, to upload a work, to take an appointment,...
+Moodle : Moodle is an online platform used by professors to organise courses, communicate information, share documents,… and used by students to form groups, upload a work, take an appointment,...

-To enter any library, you will need your access card received upon arrival, after the UCL registration is completed.
-This card also allows you to rent books for free and gives you access for free to the UCL libraries.
+To enter any library, you will need your access card received upon arrival, after the UCLouvain registration is completed.
+This card also allows you to rent books for free and gives you access to every UCLouvain libraries.

-Books and magazines must sometimes be read in the library but you can make copies.
+Some books and magazines cannot be rented and must be read in the library (you can make copies).
 To do so you will need a copy card which you must buy at the reception desk in the library.

-Improving Language (i.e. French,...): French course, at ILV (Institut des Langues Vivantes, the UCL language school), can be followed free of charge during the semesters at LSM IF it's included in your study programme (which means you must successfully pass it and it will take into account in your average).
+Improving Language (i.e. French,...): French courses, at ILV (Institut des Langues Vivantes, the UCLouvain language school), can be followed free of charge during the semesters at LSM IF it is included in your study programme (which means you must successfully pass them and they will be taken into account for your grade average).

 Another way to improve a language is Tandem language learning